 Climate change is one of the most challenging problems that our society faces today.
 Understanding our current climate, and predicting how it evolves, depends on our ability to simulate climate systems using high-performance computing.
 This requires a deep understanding of the physics of climate systems and using numerical experiments to simulate their evolution.
 The results of these scientific investigations should help to better inform climate-related policy decisions.

-The Faculty of Mathematics is home to several members of the University of Waterloo’s Interdisciplinary Centre on Climate Change (IC3).
+The Faculty of Mathematics is home to several members of the University of Waterloo’s Waterloo Climate Institute.
 These faculty members have expertise in climate related systems and carry out research on physical problems involving the atmosphere, oceans, sea-ice and lakes.
 Some of these research projects focus on small-scale problems, which are critical for understanding the global climate system as a whole.
-These IC3 members are also training students in fluid dynamics relevant to geophysical systems as well as computational modelling of these problems.
+These Climate Institute members are also training students in fluid dynamics relevant to geophysical systems as well as computational modelling of these problems.

 Chris Bauch: Bauch's interested in modeling the dynamics of coupled social-climate systems.
 This approach studies the two-way interactions between climate dynamics and social dynamics.

 Hans De Sterck: De Sterck's research interests include parallel numerical simulation methods for large-scale fluid dynamics problems.
 He works on compressible fluid and plasma simulations for space physics, including space weather prediction on adaptive cubed-sphere grids.
 He does not yet have experience with climate applications, but the methods he develops are like those used for global climate models.